SharePoint/sp-dev-docs/docs/transform/modernize-customizations.md

 This article gives an overview of the customizations that are not compatible with the modern user interface and guidelines on how to remediate them.

-## Customizations used in lists and libraries
+## Customizations in lists and libraries

 This section focuses on customizations that you might have implemented in your lists and libraries.
 SharePoint automatically falls back to the classic list and library user interface when it detects an incompatible customization.
 Therefore, it's important to address these customizations if you want to get a 100% modern experience.